chamnap/active_record_uuid/README.md

       include UuidBaseHelper
     end

-You include `UuidBaseHelper` to your model when your is already inherited from other class (STI, ...).
+You include `UuidBaseHelper` to your model when your model is already inherited from other classes (STI, ...).

     # create a post with auto-generated uuid
     post = Post.new(:text => "Manual uuid")